siddiksrgr/gunung-luhur-camp/README.md

 # Gunung Luhur Camp

-The project was created using Laravel 8 to order tickets and rent tents online for camping at Gunung Luhur Camp.
+The project was created using Laravel 8 for ordering tickets and renting tents online for camping at Gunung Luhur Camp.

 ## Installation